cf-convention/cf-convention.github.io/about-trac.md

 Note: Step 1 is only required if you want to post messages.
 If you only want to listen in, you don't have to do anything.

-1. Request a Trac account by sending your first name, last name, and preferred username to: webmaster@pcmdi.llnl.gov
+1. Request a Trac account by sending your first name, last name, and preferred username to: webmaster at pcmdi.llnl.gov

 As a member of the cf-metadata@cgd.ucar.edu mailing list, you will automatically be subscribed to the new cf-metadata@lists.llnl.gov mailing list.
 At a later date, if you wish to limit email traffic to certain aspects of CF discussions, you can unsubscribe yourself from cf-metadata@lists.llnl.gov and subscribe instead to one or more of the sub-lists.